aabiji/aabiji.github.io/posts/index.md

-# Abigail Adegbiji
+# Hi, I'm Abigail

-I'm currently a student who's interested in building things with code.
+I'm currently a student interested in programming, piano and fitness.

+Welcome to the space for my thoughts.